patrickbucher/docs/clean-agile/clean-agile.md

 ## Acceptance Tests

 _Acceptance Tests_ are based on the idea that requirements should be specified by the business.
-The word "specify" has different meanings, deponding on who's using it: business wants to keep the specification somewhat vague in natural language, whereas programmers prefer a specification as precise as needed for a machine to execute it.
+The word "specify" has different meanings, depending on who's using it: business wants to keep the specification somewhat vague in natural language, whereas programmers prefer a specification as precise as needed for a machine to execute it.